netarchivesuite/solrwayback/README.md

 arc/warc file is stored.

-##Future improvements comming your way
+##Future improvements coming your way
 Further work on the link domain graph with date ranges as options also.